ScottLogic/blog/_posts/2019-08-08-reactive-android.md

 title: Reactive Android
 date: 2019-08-08 00:00:00 Z
 categories:
-- jporter
 - Tech
 tags:
 - Android
 - Reactive
 author: jporter
 layout: default_post
 summary: Reactive programming is a powerful technique for handling data that changes over time, time-bound events, API requests and updating the UI.
 This post is a summary of how the reactive paradigm works in Android.
 ---

 <style>